Jyllands-Posten Muhammad cartoons controversy: Charlie Hebdo controversies and attacks

 In February 2015, in the wake of the Charlie Hebdo shootings in Paris, a gunman opened fire on attendants and police officers at a meeting discussing freedom of speech with the Swedish cartoonist Lars Vilks among the panelists, and later attacked a synagogue killing two people in Copenhagen in the 2015 Copenhagen shootings.

 Background, opinions and issues

 Danish journalistic tradition

 Freedom of speech was guaranteed in law by the Danish Constitution of 1849, as it is today by The Constitutional Act of Denmark of 5 June 1953.
 Danish freedom of expression is quite far-reaching—even by Western European standards—although it is subject to some legal restrictions dealing with libel, hate speech, blasphemy and defamation.
 The country's comparatively lenient attitude toward freedom of expression has provoked official protests from several foreign governments, for example Germany, Turkey and Russia for allowing controversial organisations to use Denmark as a base for their operations.
 Reporters Without Borders ranked Denmark at the top of its Worldwide Press Freedom Index for 2005.
-Danish newspapers are privately owned and independent from the government.
+Danish newspapers are privately owned and independent of government.